saleor/saleor-docs/docs/dashboard/catalog.md

 ### Deleting Categories

-To remove a category, simply click the [[Delete&nbsp;Category]] button in the footer
+To remove a category, simply click the [[Delete&nbsp;Category]] button in the footer.

 > **Caution**
 >